KarlJorgensen/Smart/README-development.md

 For convenience, `watchface-pixmap.svg` defines the SVG document in units of pixels (200 × 200), and has a grid to match.

-If you want to get a preview of the watch face (static image only), running `make images` will generate `watchface-pixmap.xbm` which can be viewed with many image viewers.
+If you want to get a preview of the watch face (static image only, no hands), running `make images` will generate `watchface-pixmap.xbm` which can be viewed with many image viewers.
 This is useful for getting quick feedback on whether the result will look as intended.

 If your image viewer does not support the XBM format you will be relieved to know that `watchface-pixmap.png` is also generated and you can use that instead.

 If you want to use the Arduino IDE to upload the resulting binary to the watch: Be sure to run `make headers` first: This will update the `*.h` file which contains the image.

-# The Hour/Minute Hands #
+## The Hour/Minute Hands ##

 These are line drawings consisting of a series of connected straight lines - in the code these are referred to as `MultiLine`.

-Although they are plain SVG files, they come with a number of limitations in Smart:
+Although they are plain SVG files (named `hour_hand-lines.svg` and `minute_hand-lines.svg` respectively), they come with a number of limitations in Smart:

  * The SVG document should be square.
 Defining it in units of pixels